Adnan327/WinAppInstall/README.md

 # Windows App Utility

 This is my very first project.
 This project contains a basic script where you can choose if you want that app/tool or not by simply pressing Y (yes) or N (no).
-The main idea was to make it easier and faster to install all the apps/tools again after a fresh install of windows.
-All apps are installed the package manager 'winget'.
+The main idea was to make it easier and faster to install all the apps again after a fresh install of windows.
+I used the commands from the package manager 'winget' which also makes it very easy to update all the installed apps.

 ## List of apps: